 The penalties for these offenses are as follows:

-- First offense: Student will receive a verbal or written warning from the instructor or Dean of Education.
-Student will redo the assignment and write a summary about plagiarism in APA format.
-A student must complete both to get credit for the assignment.
+- First offense: Student will receive a verbal or written warning from the instructor or Chief Academic Officer.
+Student will redo the assignment.

 - Second offense: Student receives a 0% on the assignment or test.